MindscapeHQ/raygun4java/README.md

 ```java
 RaygunClientFactory factory = new RaygunClientFactory("YOUR_APP_API_KEY").withBreadcrumbLocations()
 ```
-While this can be incredibly useful for debugging it is **very resource intensive and will cause performance degredation**.
-We reccomend that you **do not do this in production**.
+While this can be incredibly useful for debugging it is **very resource intensive and will cause performance degradation**.
+We recommend that you **do not do this in production**.

 ### Version tracking